Have you noticed that a large number of fitness athletes and bodybuilders are out-of-shape most of the year?

 A small amount of accompanying fat gain is unavoidable.
 Since you will be lean starting out, you’re going to stay in “fighting shape” throughout your muscle-building journey.

 “Why not just eat a moderate but steady surplus (aka lean bulking)?”

 Eating at a slight surplus can work and will keep the side-effects associated with overeating at bay.
-However, in my experience and my grasp on metabolic function, this approach isn’t optimal.
+However, in my experience, this approach isn’t optimal.
 Our bodies work in cycles.
 A cyclical approach to feeding (and training) takes advantage of this biological principle, while the traditional bulking and cutting strategy goes against it.